Volunteer Abroad Namibia: Elephant Conservation

 The desert elephant conservation project is concentrated in the area of Damaraland, in north-western Namibia.
 Damaraland is a sparsely populated area, which – despite its aridity – is home to a virtually untouched nature, with a wilderness of fascinating plants and animals.
 It is an enormous challenge for man and nature to survive in the conditions prevailing here and to wrest the few resources from the barren land.

 The aim of the conservation project is therefore to create a balance which meets the needs of both humans and animals.
 As a volunteer you help avoid conflicts between men and elephants by implementing building measures in villages and making water holes accessible outside of residential areas.
 You also dedicate yourself to documenting the animals‘ behaviour and movement patterns and therefore contribute to further researching the gentle giants.
+Volunteering with elephants in Namibia – a life-enhancing and unforgettable experience.

 - Make an active contribution to wildlife conservation